When heavy rain, wind or snow are expected, sometimes weather warnings are issues by forecasters.

-A red weather warning is the most serious kind of weather warning that the Met Office can issue.
+Red is the most serious kind of weather warning that the Met Office can issue.

-It means that it is likely that the weather will cause damage - for example, to buildings and roads.
+It means that it is likely that the weather will cause damage, for example to buildings and roads.

 It also means that there could be a risk to people's lives if they are not careful.

-The Met Office says that when it issues a red weather warning, people must stay away from areas which could be potentially dangerous and they should follow the advice of the emergency services and local authorities.
+The Met Office says that when it issues a red weather warning, people must stay away from areas which could be potentially dangerous, and they should follow the advice of the emergency services and local authorities.

 An amber warning is the next level down from a red warning, so the situation is not quite as severe.

-They mean that it is quite likely that bad weather will affect people, so they should be prepared to change their plans to make sure that everybody stays safe from the impact of the weather.
+People should be prepared to change their plans to make sure that everybody stays safe from the impact of the weather.

 A yellow warning is the one down from amber, so is the least severe warning of the three.